Get in touch to find out all you need to know about studying at UC.

 - Student study and careers support services

-The University’s SSAF Allocation Panel assessed SSAF applications against the following principles:
+The University’s SSAF Allocation Panel assesses SSAF applications against the following principles:

 - Complies with allowable SSAF services as defined by Commonwealth legislation